Dick Spring: "Spring Tide" and return to power

 In the 1992 general election the party increased its number of Dáil seats from 15 to 33, its largest number of seats to that point, an achievement dubbed the "Spring Tide".
 After the election, no government was formed when the 27th Dáil met.
 After some weeks of stalemate, Spring entered negotiations with Albert Reynolds—who had taken over as Taoiseach from Haughey in February 1992—over the Christmas period on a new programme for government.
 This was approved by a special party conference of over 1,000 delegates at Dublin's National Concert Hall in January 1993, though there were some Labour Party TDs who dissented from the leadership position and wanted a coalition with Fine Gael.
 The Labour Party entered a coalition government with Fianna Fáil and thus returned Reynolds to power.
 Spring was appointed Tánaiste for the second time, and also as Minister for Foreign Affairs.

 Labour took six of the fifteen cabinet ministries and had much of its election manifesto accepted by Fianna Fáil.
 Labour ministers led the new Departments of Equality and Law Reform and the reformed of Arts and Culture.
 Ethics legislation was to outlaw conflicts of interest.
 Male homosexual acts were to be decriminalised.
-Purchase of condoms without medical prescription was to be allowed.
-An extensive programme of family law reform and provision for a divorce referendum was to be undertaken.
+The age restriction on the purchase of condoms was removed and condoms were permitted to be sold in vending machines.
+An extensive programme of family law reform and a commitment to a divorce referendum was to be undertaken.
 Spring insisted on a formalised system of programme managers, and state-paid advisers to push the new government's policy platform.

 However support for the Labour Party declined, particularly as many voters felt betrayed by Labour for going into government with Fianna Fáil.
 In June 1994, the Labour Party performed disastrously in by-elections in Dublin South-Central and in Cork North-Central.
 In both cases, the seats were won by Democratic Left.
 This had grave implications for the electoral health of the party and therefore for the policy of the Labour leadership.

 In late 1994, Reynolds wished to appoint the Attorney General, Harry Whelehan, as President of the High Court, but delayed for over a month.
-Spring had reservations about Whelehan being suitable, owing to the alleged laxity of his handling of a particular child abuse criminal case, involving a disgraced Catholic priest.
+Spring had reservations about Whelehan being suitable, owing to the alleged laxity of his handling of an extradition request for disgraced Catholic priest and sex offender, Brendan Smyth.
 Reynolds for his part could not understand why Spring was against Whelehan being nominated to the High Court, and yet had no concerns with Whelehan serving as Attorney General.
 Reynolds became annoyed with Spring's stance, and his failure to communicate his reservations, and decided to proceed anyway, whilst calling Spring's bluff.
 Spring and the other Labour ministers withdrew from the cabinet meeting which proceeded to recommend Whelehan's appointment to the President.
 Immediately afterwards, Reynolds implemented the decision.